oktadev/okta-blog/_source/_posts/2021-10-27-k8s-api-server-oidc.md

 - `oidc-groups-claim`: This is the claim that will be used to identify the groups.
 In this case, it is `groups`.
 - `oidc-ca-file`: This is the CA file that is used to validate the OIDC server.
 If you are using Okta as an OIDC provider, then you don't need to set this.

-**Note**: If you encounter an issue where OIDC groups/users collide with Kubernetes groups/users, you can set `oidc-groups-prefix` and `oidc-username-prefix` flags as well.
+**NOTE**: If you encounter an issue where OIDC groups/users collide with Kubernetes groups/users, you can set `oidc-groups-prefix` and `oidc-username-prefix` flags as well.

 Flags can be set when creating the cluster or by patching the API server via SSH.